Welcome to All Saints!

 - Our less formal 10 a.m.
 “Family Table” service returns once more during the summer, on August 18th in the Nave, and then resumes for ongoing worship in the Great Hall on “Kick-off Sunday, September 8th – when our 2019-2020 program year begins and Adult Education and Sunday School resume at 9 a.m. and 11:20 a.m.

 - You are invited to join us for coffee and a light breakfast after the 7:45 service or for Lunch on the Lawn (Great Hall, in inclement weather) after the 10 a.m. service.

-For all services, ushers will be at the entrances to the Nave to greet you and welcome you to All Saints and to give you a copy of our worship bulletin.
-Before the service is a time for quiet prayer and reflection as we prepare our minds and hearts for worship.
+For all services, ushers will be at the entrances to the Nave to greet you and to give you a copy of our worship bulletin.
+There is a time for quiet prayer and reflection before the service as we prepare our minds and hearts for worship.

 We generally stand when singing hymns and either stand or kneel while praying.
 During the Scripture readings, we sit for the first reading and stand for the Gospel.
-However, please stand, sit, or kneel throughout the service as is easiest and most comfortable for you.
+However, please stand, sit, or kneel as is easiest and most comfortable for you.

 At all services, an offering is taken and presented.
 All that we have comes from God and belongs to God: in joy, gratitude, and faith we return what God has entrusted to us, to spread the Good News of salvation in Jesus Christ.
 If you are visiting, you are our guest.
-Please take a moment during this time to fill out a Visitor Pew Card that can be placed in the collection plate.
+Please take a moment during this time to fill out a Connection Card and place it in the collection plate.